Raspberries and Kohlrabi

 Serving Suggestions

-I love to serve these meatballs over rice with sauteed bell peppers and drizzled with the delicious teriyaki sauce.
+I love to serve these Chicken Teriyaki Pineapple Meatballs over rice.
 If you are looking for a low carb main dish, try substituting cauliflower rice for the white rice.

 Chicken pineapple meatballs with pineapple, bell peppers, and rice on a white plate.